A Place to Belong is a small organisation working to build inclusion for people who experience mental health challenges.

 A resource for people who want to assist in the facilitation of someone’s belonging.
 It contains some of the story of A Place to Belong, some relevant literature about belonging and a range of models and strategies that anyone can use.

 Written in 2002 by Neil Barringham, Manager of A Place to Belong.

 Read a sample chapter from Finding People to Be There.

 Contact A Place to Belong to purchase this publication (Cost $20).

-We’ll hear stories, meet others, hear of upcoming events and enjoy afternoon tea (bring something to share if you can).
+We’ll hear his story, meet others, hear of upcoming events and enjoying afternoon tea (bringing something to share if you can).